Abandoned & Little-Known Airfields:

 An undated photo of a horse-drawn wagon in front of the Hoover terminal building.

-An undated photo of the Hoover terminal building.
+An undated photo of the Washington Hoover Airport terminal building.

 An undated photo of passengers boarding a Ford Tri-Motor at Washington Hoover.